benjaminhlina/shortest_path_example/README.md

 # Example Study Site
-I choose to use Big Sissabagama lake located in northwest Wisconsin, USA as the example study system.
+I chose to use Big Sissabagama lake located in northwest Wisconsin, USA as the example study system.

 ![](./Plots/big_sissabagama_lake.png)